-The business objective of the Trust is to provide investors a steady income stream while preserving their invested capital.
+The business objective of the Trust is to provide investors a steady income Business Objective:

+stream while preserving their invested capital.
 The Trust will seek to accomplish this objective by taking advantage of an underserviced niche market and making prudent Mortgage investments selected by the Mortgage Broker in support of established and qualified real estate investors and developers within the United States.
-Specifically, the Trust will provide short-term flexible Mortgage financing at attractive rates ("Mortgage Investments"), invest in Mortgage financing comprising a base rate and a "bonus" participation option derived from the economics of the project ("Mortgage Participations"), invest (subject to a limit of 10% of the net assets of the Trust from time to time) in loans secured by a developer's interest in the developing entity ("Mezzanine Loans"), and enter into investments (subject to a limit of 20% of the net assets of the Trust from time to time) in Real Property through an indirect unsecured ownership interest in Real Property with qualified third-parties ("Equity Investments").
-Mortgage Investments, Mortgage Participations, Mezzanine Loans and Equity Investments are collectively referred to as "Investments".
+Specifically, the Trust will provide short-term flexible Mortgage financing at attractive rates ("Mortgage Investments"), invest in Mortgage financing comprising a base rate and a "bonus" participation option derived from the economics of the project ("Mortgage Participations"), invest (subject to a limit of 10% of the net assets of the Trust from time to time) in loans secured by a developer's interest in the developing entity ("Mezzanine Loans"), and enter into investments (subject to a limit of 20% of the net assets of the Trust from time to time) in Real Property through an indirect unsecured ownership interest in Real Property with qualified third-parties ("Equity Investments" and, collectively with Mortgage Investments, Mortgage Participations and Mezzanine Loans, the "Investments").
 The Trust is a source of funding for the Mortgage Broker's mortgage lending business.

-The Trust will initially focus on Investments in Texas, and may expand to other growth states in the future.
+The Trust initially focused on Investments in Texas, but has since expanded to Investments in other growth states.
 The Mortgage Broker will leverage its well-established lending strategies and competitive advantages, namely (i) flexible structure terms, (ii) speed and certainty of execution, and (iii) its ability to generate proprietary deal flow, to achieve its Investment Objective.
 In general, the Investments will generate income through either interest received or profit participation income derived from the sale of Real Property.
 Mortgage Investments will generally generate income through a rate of interest, which is typically payable periodically throughout the term of the Mortgages.
 Mortgage Participations will provide income from a rate of interest which is typically payable periodically throughout the term of the Mortgage plus a bonus when the Real Property is sold.
-Equity Investments will generally not generate income until the Investment has been sold.